ibell/coolprop/Web/HumidAir.rst

     In [1]: from CoolProp.HumidAirProp import HAProps, HAProps_Aux

     #Enthalpy (kJ per kg dry air) as a function of temperature, pressure,
-    #    and relative humidity at STP
+    #    and relative humidity at dry bulb temperature T of 25C, pressure
+    #    P of one atmosphere, relative humidity R of 50%
     In [2]: h=HAProps('H','T',298.15,'P',101.325,'R',0.5); print h

     #Temperature of saturated air at the previous enthalpy